kesslern/dot-templater/README.md

 A small, portable Rust program intended for templating dotfiles across multiple systems.

 ## Purpose
 Storing dotfiles in git repositories allows them to be shared across multiple computers, but this becomes problematic once systems require slightly different configurations.
-Laptops require battery indicators and WiFi utilities, HiDPI displays use larger fonts... `dot-templater` intends to solve these problems by making it simple to change values or enable/disable chunks of configuration in any file.
+Laptops require battery indicators and WiFi utilities, HiDPI displays use larger fonts... `dot-templater` intends to solve these problems by making it simple to change values or enable/disable chunks of configuration in any file, or content from stdin.

 ## Features
-* Make string substitutions in files according to configured key/value pairs.
+* Make string substitutions in files/content according to configured key/value pairs.
 * Use output from arbitrary shell commands in templated dotfiles (e.g. for passwords with GNU Pass).
-* Toggle chunks of files per feature flags.
+* Toggle chunks of files/content per feature flags.
 * Copy binary files without templating.
 * Preserve file permissions.
 * Perform a dry-run to compare expected output against existing files.